gugitia/HateDetector/README.md

 # the app which is an api made in python to receive a comment, vectorize it to the IA pattern and then return a prediction of the hostility level,
 # and the AI which is a random forest model with 100 trees trained with the dataset ethos_binary  from https://www.kaggle.com/datasets/konradb/ethos-hate-speech-dataset?datasetId=3446658&sortBy=dateRun&tab=profile
 # Both UI and App needs to be runinning
+# localhost:5041
+# use pip install -r requirements.txt to install the used packages